-Columbia College General Essay Rubric for College Prep Revised November 2014
+Columbia College General Essay Rubric for College Prep

+Revised November 2014

-Student's Name e Course Code Date Facili itator/Evaluator's Name Α В С D F Scor e 10.0 - 8.5 8.4 - 7.5 7.4 - 6.0 5.9 - 5.0 4.9 - 0 Focus of Essay & Thesis Well written thesis statement that states the main point of the essay.
+Student's Name Course Code Date Fa Facilitator/Evaluator's Name A В С D F Score 10.0 - 8.5 8.4 - 7.5 7.4 - 6.0 5.9-5.0 4.9 - 0 Focus of Essay & Thesis Well written thesis statement that states the main point of the essay.
 The thesis statement reflects a clear opinion on the subject.
 Thesis statement states the main point of the essay.
 The thesis statement reflects an opinion on the subject.
 Thesis statement requires more development.
-The thesis statement is not clear in demonstrating the opinion of the writer.
-Thesis statement does not quite meet the requirements to be effective.
 The thesis statement is confusing and unclear in terms of the opinion of the writer.
 There is no thesis statement.
-There is no opinion stated or the opinion stated is unrelated to the essay assignment.
-Content Ideas & Analysis Displays extensive in- depth knowledge of the topic.
+There is no opinion stated or the opinion stated is unrelated to the essay assignment. statement.There is no opinion stated or the opinion Content Ideas and Analysis Displays extensive in-depth knowledge of the topic.
 Comprehends deeper meaning and relevance of topic.
 Conveys insightful, original points of view.
 Critically synthesizes and evaluates information.
 Clearly supports statements made with evidence and examples.
 Displays good knowledge of the topic.
 Conveys some original points of view.
 Comprehends meaning and relevance of topic.
 Demonstrates careful analysis, synthesis and evaluation of information.
 Clearly supports most statements with evidence and examples.
 Displays adequate knowledge of the topic.
 Requires further exploration.
 Demonstrates some analysis, synthesis and evaluation of information.
 Supports some statements with evidence and examples.
 Displays limited basic knowledge of the topic.
 Explores topic inadequately, leaving areas unexplored.
 Displays limited analysis, synthesis, and evaluation of information.
 Most statements are unsupported.
 Unable to display relevant understanding of the topic.
 No evidence of new knowledge.
 Critical thinking not evident.
 No evidence or examples are provided to support statements.

-Organization and Structure Presents information in a consistently logical structure.
-Skillfully shapes introduction and conclusion.
-Presents information in a logical structure.
-Carefully constructed introduction and conclusion.
-Presents most of the information in a logical structure.
-Introduction and conclusion are adequate though Presents some information in a logical structure.
-Introduction and conclusion require further development.
-Presents information in a random manner, lacking logical structure.
-Essay does not have an introduction and/or conclusion.
+· Presents most of the